Krishnamohan-Yerrabilli/Rancher-Deep-Dive/1-Intro-to-Rancher-and-Kubernetes/README.md

 - Docker Swarm is a `native` clustering and `orchestration` solution for Docker containers.
 It is simpler to set up and use than `Kubernetes`, but it also has fewer features.
 It is often used in `development` and `testing environments`, or in cases where a simpler orchestration solution is needed.

 - OpenShift is a `container application` platform that is built on top of `Kubernetes`.
 It provides `additional features` such as built-in CI/CD, security, and `monitoring`.
 OpenShift is intended for `enterprise` use-cases and is often used in `production environments`.

+- Kubernetes is a powerful and feature-rich container orchestration system that is widely used in production environments.

+- Docker Swarm is simpler and more lightweight, making it a good choice for development and testing environments.

+- OpenShift is built on top of Kubernetes and adds enterprise features, making it a good choice for production environments.